 2. Reduced Health Care Costs

 Every year, nearly half a million people die as a result of cigarette smoking, according to the CDC.
-You’ve probably heard the laundry list of health issues smoking can cause:
+You’ve probably heard the laundry list of health issues smoking and tobacco use can cause:

 - Lung and other cancers